suinleelab/IMPACT/README.md

 ## References

-If you find contrastiveVI useful for your work, please consider citing our preprent:
+If you find IMPACT useful for your work, please consider citing our preprent:

 ```
 @article{qiu2022interpretable,